precice/openfoam-adapter/docs/get.md

 Adding `-DADAPTER_DEBUG_MODE` flag to the `ADAPTER_PREP_FLAGS` activates additional debug messages.
 You may also change the target directory or specify the number of threads to use for the compilation.
 See the comments in `Allwmake` for more.

+If you are building the adapter often, you may want to build it in parallel.
+You can set the environment variable `WM_NCOMP_PROCS` to the number of parallel threads you want WMake to use.

 Next: [configure and load the adapter](https://precice.org/adapter-openfoam-config.html) or [run a tutorial](https://precice.org/tutorials.html).

 ## What does the adapter version mean?